Community Fruit Trees

 We plan to expand our program in 2019 and will be offering grants to help people plant Community Fruit Trees across the United States.

 Community Fruit Trees is a grassroots project led by Rob Greenfield and the Live Like Ally Foundation.
-We are launching the project by planting 100 trees in Orlando and will plant the trees from April to June 2018.
-Our hopes are to inspire and empower people to plant hundreds more fruit trees across the nation.
-You are invited to get involved by planting trees in your own community.
-Contact us at [email protected] if you would like to.
+We have planted over 200 Community Fruit Trees so far.
+Our hopes are to inspire and empower people to plant thousands of fruit trees across the nation.